Charting Your Mental Health

 Other: No longer answer phone calls or text

-I used a blank calendar page to log my numbers and any other information I thought was important, like appointments, when I had alcohol or marijuana, spent time with friends, etc. I removed the personal information for this posting.
-When #'s are in parenthesis, it means it was only brief.
-You can decide how and what you want to log, but the more information the better at first until you navigate what's most important for you.
-Highlighters can be helpful too.
-I used green for pot, pink for alcohol, and yellow for medical/ spiritual appointments.
+I used a blank calendar to log my numbers and any other information I thought was important, like appointments, when I had alcohol or marijuana, spent time with friends, etc. I removed the personal information for this posting.
+When #'s are in parentheses, it means it was only brief.
+You can decide how and what you want to log, but the more information, the better at first, until you navigate what's most important for you.
+Highlighters can be helpful, too.
+Again, the purpose of this is to see if there are any patterns to your depression or suicidal ideation.
+It's just a tool that may be helpful.

 Comments